 - Make a Thankful Garland: This can be done a few different ways and makes not only a fun activity but a lovely decoration as well.
-It’s as simple as choosing your garland and writing on it things for which you are thankful.
+In fact, it’s as simple as choosing your garland and writing on it things for which you are thankful.
 The garland can be leaves, pumpkins, acorns, turkeys, etc. You can either find a template or draw them onto construction paper or cardstock, cut them out, and cultivate an attitude of gratitude!

-- Fruit Cornucopias: To make the cornucopia shape, dip the ends of a waffle cone in water for a few seconds, then microwave them for about 20 seconds to make them soft and pliable.
-Curl the ends up and let them dry and harden again.
+- Fruit Cornucopias: To make the cornucopia shape, first dip the ends of a waffle cone in water for a few seconds, then microwave them for about 20 seconds to make them soft and pliable.
+Then curl the ends up and let them dry and harden again.
 Melt some white chocolate and dip the open end of the cone and sprinkle with orange sprinkles for an extra festive presentation.
 Once the chocolate has hardened, fill the cone with colorful fruits – mango, kiwi, strawberries, blueberries, canteloupe, grapes, clementines…the more colorful, the better!

 Thanksgiving Learning Videos: